Trash Cart Size Based on Household Size

 If you always have more recycling than will fit in the cart, please order a second or larger split-cart from Recology at (650) 967-3034.

-Mountain View accepts the items listed below in the curbside recycling program.
+See What Goes Where for items accepted in the curbside recycling program.
 These items have enough market value to justify the costs of collection and processing as determined by our recycling processor, the SMaRT Station.
-However, other recyclables such as scrap metal or 5-gallon plastic buckets, may still be accepted but only through drop-off at the SMaRT Station Drop-Off Center.
-Items will be added to the list as markets develop and become sustainable.
-As of 2011, Smart Station no longer accepts plastic bags for recycling.
+Other recyclables may still be accepted at the SMaRT Station Drop-Off Center.
+Items will are added to the list as markets develop and become sustainable, check What Goes Where list for the most current list of accepted items.
+Note that SMaRT no longer accepts plastic bags for recycling.
 Please return your plastic bags directly to the grocery store and be sure to pick up an inexpensive reusable bag from the store for future shopping trips.
-See also detailed lists and charts about What's Recyclable.

 Information on what's accepted or not in the compost cart can be found at Yard Trimmings.

 Food Scraps Program is for residents on curbside services (individual trash carts, split-recycling cart, and compost cart).
-A pilot for large multi-family complexes and apartments is planned for 2018 to establish how food scraps service might be provided and at what cost.
+A pilot for large multi-family complexes and apartments is currently in progress.
 Visit www.mountainview.gov/foodscraps for more information or contact Recology at (650) 967-3034.

 Can I rinse out my carts during a water shortage?

 For bulky goods like furniture, appliances or large amounts of yard waste, contact Recology Mountain View for curbside service or you may take these unusable items to the SMaRT Station for a fee.
 For more information, click on Clean Up Programs or SMaRT Station.
 For bulky goods that may contain hazardous wastes, such as refrigerators, computers and televisions, see E-Waste.
-For bulky goods which are still in good condition and can be used by others, see Environmental Days below or take items to a local thrift store.
+For bulky goods which are still in good condition and can be used by others, see Environmental Events.

 For residents with curbside service (individual carts), collection of the split-recycling cart is every other week.
 Recycling leaders can get a lawn sign from the City designed to remind your neighbors about recycling day or to answer recycling questions.
-If you are interested in being a Recycling Leader for your block, please call the City's Solid Waste & Recycling Program at (650) 903-6311 to order a sign.
+If you are interested in being a Recycling Leader for your block, please call the City's Recycling & Zero Waste Program at (650) 903-6311 to order a sign.